TophertheCoder/TophertheCoder/README.md

 - ⚡ Fun fact **I love to play volleyball, baseball, and football and I can't not be friends with any dog I meet!**

+<h3 align="center"> Favorite Denzel Washington Quotes </h3>
+- "Luck is where opportunity meets preparation."
+- "If I'm a cup maker, I'm interested in making the best cup I possibly can.
+My effot goes into that cup, not what people think about it."
+- "Every day, sincerely and without phoniness, try to understand and appreciate the people who work with you.
+Do your job well, learn your job well, but always remember that the people you work with are your most valuable asset.
+Embrace them.
+Honor them.
+Respect them.”

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://twitter.com/topherthecoder" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="topherthecoder" height="30" width="40" /></a>